 The Element ID, Length and Element ID Extension fields are defined in 9.4.2.1 (General).

-The Padding Delay field contains the MIC padding delay.
+The Padding Delay field contains the MIC padding delay used with CIP[#138].
 The format of the Padding Delay field is shown in Figure 9-1093 (Padding Delay field).